jgans/thermonucleotideBLAST/README.md

   - FASTA
   - GBK (GenBank files containing sequence and annotation information)
   - EMBL (EMBL files containing sequence and annotation information)
-  - BLAST-formatted databases (version 5 -- requires the NCBI C++ toolkit)
+  - BLAST-formatted databases (version 5 -- requires the NCBI BLAST+ source code)
 - Adaptive query and database segmentation allows efficient parallel execution with low memory overhead (ideal for diskless clusters)
 - Annotation of genomic regions matches by query assays (requires a target database that contains annotation information)
 - Different PCR primer strand concentrations can be specified for the forward and reverse primer to model asymmetric PCR conditions